goldenraphti/tech-blog/README.md

 ## Roadmap

-- [ ] enable RSS & display link for users to subscribe
+- [ ] fix wrapping of posts tags on mobile when many tags (and probably max 3-4 tags per posts, 1 word 2 max)
 - [ ] add og images & fix SEO for each blog post
 - [ ] add an About page
 - [ ] add page with links to side projects